Single Instrumentation Layer

 How a Single Instrumentation Layer works

-Event definitions are used as a declarative specification for processing logic and are single source of truth for event properties, tracking parameters, and other metadata.
+Event definitions are used as a declarative specification for processing logic and are the single source of truth for event properties, tracking parameters, and other metadata.

 Additional tracking systems